ahmadswalih/numberplate-detection-backend/README.md

 - Ensure that you have the necessary API keys for OpenALPR and OpenAI services.
 - The application uses file system operations, so make sure the server has appropriate permissions.

-## License

-[Add your license information here]

-This README provides an overview of your project, installation instructions, API endpoints, and other relevant information.
-You may want to add more details or customize it further based on your specific project requirements.